turbot/steampipe-plugin-aws/docs/tables/aws_mgn_application.md

   aws_mgn_application;
 ```

-### List application that are created in last 30 days
+### List applications that have been created in the last 30 days

 ```sql
 select